rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 real protection by access control):

-1. 'private-by-convention': Attributes prefixed with a single underscore `_` should be regarded as a private attributes, not part of the 'public API' of clas
+1. 'private-by-convention': Attributes prefixed with a single underscore `_` should be regarded as private attributes, not part of the 'public API' of the class.
-2. 'private-by-lexical-substitition': Attributes prefixed with double underscores `__` like e.g. `__foo` will be implicitly renamed to `_classname__foo` by the interpreter.
+2. 'private-by-lexical-substitition': Attributes starting with double underscores `__`[^leading-dunder] like e.g. `__foo` will be implicitly renamed to `_classname__foo` by the interpreter.
 This textual substitution is called 'name mangling'.

+[^leading-dunder]:
+    But not also *ending* with double underscores - leading plus trailing double underscores ('dunder') denote 'special methods' that implement object protocols, e.g. for operator overloading.

 In action: